 A. Course Description

-Individual Studies 391, 392, and 393 are offered by many departments at Dordt College to provide properly qualified students the opportunity to do intensive work in a subject not normally included in the regular course offerings, to pursue a topic in-depth that was encountered as part of previous studies, or to engage in experiential education projects.
+Individual Studies 391, 392, and 393 are offered by many departments at Dordt University to provide properly qualified students the opportunity to do intensive work in a subject not normally included in the regular course offerings, to pursue a topic in-depth that was encountered as part of previous studies, or to engage in experiential education projects.
 The individual studies courses allow for greater flexibility as well as greater responsibility for the student in the learning process.
 Within the individual studies concept are included such options as research, practicum, independent study, service-learning, and readings.
 It is understood that the burden of responsibility for learning will be on the student-it is not a tutorial program.

 B. Instructor: arranged